-Joan Aiken however finds the town irresistible, and in her Jane Fairfax, we at last get to visit this exciting seaside resort, and discover what happens in Weymouth…
+Joan Aiken however finds the town irresistible, and in her Jane Fairfax, a companion novel to Austen’s Emma we at last get to visit this exciting seaside resort, and discover what happens in Weymouth…

-We learn from Austen’s Emma that Jane Fairfax has stayed there and meets not only with the mysterious Matt Dixon – about her relationship with whom there is much speculation in Emma’s village of Highbury, but also another powerful object of Emma’s interest – Frank Churchill.
+We learn from Austen’s novel that Jane Fairfax has stayed there and met not only with the mysterious Matt Dixon – about her relationship with whom there is much speculation in Emma’s village of Highbury, but also another powerful object of Emma’s interest – Frank Churchill.

 It is obviously the perfect place for meetings and even dissipation, as Emma’s mentor and arbiter of good taste, Mr Knightley, remarks about Frank Churchill’s extended visit there:

 ‘’He cannot want money – he cannot want leisure.
 We know, on the contrary, that he has so much of both, that he is glad to get rid of them at the idlest haunts in the kingdom.”

 And then, Emma hears, regarding Jane Fairfax and her conduct, there is worse: